 - Provide full ADA compliance.

-- The project includes not only the rail station building and platform, but also the associated bus transfer loop and slip ramps.
+- include the associated bus transfer loop and slip ramps.
 One of the highest transfer points within the system, it is a critical node for efficient transit operations.

 - Rockefeller Park and Ambler Park.